Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Strategy 1.
 Have a Clear Niche

-Because of blogging’s origins, many bloggers begin by treating their blog like a personal diary.
+Because of blogging’s origins, many bloggers begin by treating their blogs like personal diaries.
 They write about anything and everything that interests them.

 There’s nothing wrong with that, but if you want to grow your audience (beyond just friends and family) and even make money blogging, you need to hone in on a specific topic.